browserengineering/book/book/http.md

 You might need to install `telnet`; it is often disabled by default.
 On Windows, [go to Programs and Features / Turn Windows features on or off](https://www.lifewire.com/what-is-telnet-2626026) in the Control panel.
-On macOS, you can use the `nc -v` command as a replacement:
+When you run it, it'll clear the screen instead of printing something, but other than that works normally.
+On macOS, you can use the `nc -v` command as a replacement for `telnet`:

 ``` {.example}
 nc -v example.org 80
 ```

-The output from `nc` is a little different from `telnet` but it does basically the same thing.
-You can install `telnet` on most Linux systems; plus, the `nc` command is usually available from a package called `netcat`.
+The output is a little different but it works in the same way.
+On most Linux systems, you can install `telnet` from the package manager; plus, the `nc` command is usually available from a package called `netcat`.
 :::

-You\'ll get output that looks like this:
+You'll get output that looks like this:

     Trying 93.184.216.34...
     Connected to example.org.